 Procedural law provides the process that a case will go through (whether it goes to trial or not).
 The procedural law determines how a proceeding concerning the enforcement of substantive law will occur.
-Substantive law defines how the facts in the case will be handled, as well as how the crime is to be charged.
+Substantive law defines how the case’s facts will be handled and how the crime is to be charged.
 In essence, it deals with the substance of the matter.
-Even though both are affected by Supreme Court opinions and subject to constitutional interpretations, each serves a different function in the criminal justice system.
+Even though both are affected by Supreme Court opinions and subject to constitutional interpretations, each serves a different criminal justice system function.

 Some Basic Rules of Criminal Procedure

 Procedural law is exactly what the name implies.
 It sets out the procedure for how a criminal case will proceed.
-Every state has its own set of procedures which are usually written out in a set of rules called a code of criminal procedure.
+Every state has its own set of procedures, usually written out in a set of rules called a code of criminal procedure.
 The basic rules which most jurisdictions follow include:

 - An arrest must be based on probable cause;